|

 whiskers; and may include pie, and line plot, etc.

-- An interpretation of each of the graphs in the context your study.
+- An interpretation of each of the charts in the context your study.

 - A list of the summary statistics and an interpretation of each.
 This